gasteigerjo/dimenet/README.md

 Please contact klicpera@in.tum.de if you have any questions.

 ## Cite
-Please cite our paper if you use the model or this code in your own work:
+Please cite our papers if you use the model or this code in your own work:

 ```
 @inproceedings{klicpera_dimenet_2020,